 While you can scale up and achieve high availability by using multiple-machine sites, there are advantages and limitations to active-active deployments, which are discussed below.

-At a high level, the idea behind the single-machine active-active architecture is to clone a single-machine site and place independent instances of it behind a load balancer.
+The active-active architecture works to clone a single-machine site and place independent instances of it behind a load balancer.
 Technically, this configuration cannot be described as a multiple-machine site, because each of the sites is independent of each other, composed of a single ArcGIS Server machine, and has its own local configuration store and server directories.

 Multiple-machine ArcGIS Server site deployments greatly simplify server administration.
-However, the active-active architecture can be used in scenarios in which the number and settings of services are well defined, remain static, and can provide significant performance advantages over multiple-machine sites, especially for cached map services.
+However, the active-active architecture can be used in scenarios in which the number and settings of services are well defined and remain static.
+In these cases, such a configuration can provide significant performance advantages over multiple-machine sites, especially for cached map services.

 ArcGIS Server machines, server directories, and configuration store

 Each ArcGIS Server machine must have its own local configuration store and cache, jobs, and system directories.
-This ensures maximum performance and keeps interdependencies to a minimum.
+This ensures maximum performance and minimizes interdependency.
 Conversely, the output directory (or directories) must be shared between each site.
-For additional details, see Other considerations below.
+For additional details, see other considerations below.

 Reverse proxy server

-Typically, the load balancer itself also fulfills the role of the reverse proxy server as described in Single-machine deployment with reverse proxy server.
-In some scenarios, you may have already configured a reverse proxy server independently from the load balancer.
+Typically, the load balancer itself also fulfills the role of the reverse proxy server.
+In some scenarios, you may have already configured a reverse proxy server independently of the load balancer.

 If your network load balancer supports a health check function, you can use the ArcGIS Server health check endpoint to determine if the site is available to receive requests.
 This is useful to quickly determine if there's a software or hardware failure in the site.
 For more information, see Health Check in the ArcGIS REST API.